sass/sass-site/source/documentation/at-rules/mixin.md

   [local variables]: /documentation/variables#scope
 {% endheadsUp %}

-{% markdown %}
 ### Passing Arguments to Content Blocks

 {% compatibility 'dart: "1.15.0"', 'libsass: false', 'ruby: false' %}{% endcompatibility %}

 A mixin can pass arguments to its content block the same way it would pass arguments to another mixin by writing `@content(<arguments...>)`.
-The user writing the content block can accept arguments by writing `@include <name>
+The user writing the content block can accept arguments by writing `@include <name> using (<arguments...>)`.
-  using (<arguments...>)`.
 The argument list for a content block works just like a mixin's argument list, and the arguments passed to it by `@content` work just like passing arguments to a mixin.
-{% endmarkdown %}

 {% headsUp %}
   If a mixin passes arguments to its content block, that content block *must*